 3. Running is considered a low impact exercise.
 However, as you increase your distance, that’s a lot of times you are banging your feet into the ground.
 Surfaces matter, along with great shoes, but if you are overweight, this is detrimental long-term to your joints (knees, in particular).

-Recapping: cardio alone decreases muscle mass (causing metabolism to become less efficient), can disrupt hormonal balance (leading to weight GAIN) and can have a negative impact on your joint health.
+Recapping: cardio alone decreases muscle mass (causing metabolism to become less efficient), can disrupt hormonal balance (leading to weight GAIN) and can have a negative

 While walking may not provide the same calorie burning effects as running (not the purpose), it can prove to be a healthier alternative for some individuals.